Stylised image of people from the community in a park.

 Important Information

-Medium Grants Program - Information Sheet - 222.1KB
+Medium Grants Program - Round Information Sheet - 350KB

 Information Sessions and Application Support

-Our grant information sessions provide guidance on eligibility criteria, project timelines, accessing and completing the online application form, and tips for writing a strong application and accurate budget.
+Our grant information sessions provide guidance on eligibility criteria, project timelines, how to access and complete the online application form, and tips for writing a strong application including an accurate budget.

-We also encourage you to discuss your application with a Community Funding Officer.
-Schedule an appointment time via the team Bookings page.
-We have both face-to-face and online meeting options available.
+And finally, we encourage you to discuss your application with a Community Funding Officer prior to submitting.
+You can schedule an appointment time via the team Bookings page, with both face-to-face and online meeting options available.

 Important Dates: 2026 Round 1